 9. Consider A Rain Collection System

 You’ll have to feed and water your chickens every day, and this can be a huge chore with larger flocks.
-Lugging water to and from the coop can be a time-consuming process that puts a lot of strain on your body, and this chicken coop idea takes the stress away.
+Lugging water to and from the coop can be a time-consuming process that puts a lot of strain on your body, and this coop takes the stress away.
 Instead of carrying water from the house, consider adding a rain collection system.

-This rainwater you collect with this chicken coop idea will be cleaner than regular tap water because it won’t contain the chemicals water treatment companies put in it.
-It’s also attached right to the chicken coop, and this means you only have to go a few steps to get your water instead of back to your home.
+This rainwater you collect with this coop will be cleaner than regular tap water because it won’t contain the chemicals water treatment companies put in it.
+It’s also attached right to the coop, and this means you only have to go a few steps to get your water instead of back to your home.
 This is really nice in colder months when you don’t want to spend a lot of time outside.
 Match the rain barrel size with the coop.

 A simple rain collection system is an easy way to keep fresh water close to your chicken coop all year round.

 One simple way you can keep your chickens safe is by using this coop to attach secure storage space to the side of the coop.
 As with all of the doors, you want to make sure you use secure locks on the storage space to keep any animals out that could be interested in getting in and eating your chicken feed or other tools.

 You can attach this storage space to the side of the coop opposite of the run using this coop.
 If you’re worried about it not being secure enough, you can put it in the run itself.
 This way, it has wire around it that any predators have to get through in order to reach the storage.
 You can put the food, water pans, cleaning supplies, hay, and extra nesting boxes in here before locking it up.

 11. Repurpose a Shed Into a Coop